Updated May 2026

 - Keep shed areas and storage tidy and closed

 A simple tidy-up often makes a big difference.
 If your garden has overgrowth or cluttered corners, take a look at our Garden Clearance service.
+You can also see what a proper clearance looks like in our overgrown garden before and after transformations post.

 Tip: If foxes are resting in your garden, clearing cover is usually the turning point.